 The lack of representation in professional football is definitely a factor.
 Unfortunately, we live in a world at the moment where professional footballers don’t feel comfortable or safe to come out publicly.
 Whilst there have been a few examples of players coming out after retiring from football, there aren’t any ‘out’ footballers currently playing in England’s top four tiers of the male game, and this is the same for many other professional leagues around the world.
-There’s also still a way to go to tackle homophobia in football however, sadly, discrimination and abuse in football is a wider issue, as we’ve seen recently with the appalling racist scenes in Bulgaria.
+There’s also still a way to go to tackle homophobia in football however, sadly, discrimination and abuse in football is a wider issue.

 Yes, definitely.
 I’m very lucky to have such a supportive family and network of friends as everyone was there for me when I came out.
 It was a huge step for me but I’m proud of who I am and I hope that in the future we’ll continue to make positive strides by being respectful of people in similar situations.